thirumurthis/Learnings/kafka/kafka_Testing_Awaitality_EmbeddedBroker.md

-## Using Awaitality in integration test Kafak Broker
+## Using Awaitality in integration test Kafka Broker

 In this blog will detail how to create use `Awaitility` library in Integration testing.
 When we have code that needs to test the code that uses external services like Kafka, RabbitMQ, etc. where the response is Async in nature we can use Awaitality.